KaminaProject/Documentation/info/overview.md

 # Overview

-Like it was said in the home page, Kamina is a decentralized social network that uses IPFS at its core.
+Like it was said in the home page, Kamina is a decentralized social network that uses IPFS at its core (it can be disabled in each project configuration file).
 With that in mind we have decided to divide Kamina in 3 sub-projects:

 * [Community Node](./community-node.md)
 * [User Node](./user-node.md)